 (6) Highlight one main discovery (or few) we could use to feature your ARC (this might be relevant to ARC Year ≥ 2):

+(7)

+7.A.
+Please list specific extramural grant support your ARC might be competitive for in the next 1-3 years (NIH announcements or Foundations):

-(7) Vision for potential technology development arising from current ARC discoveries (specify if you seek help/support in this process):
+7.B.
+Vision for potential technology development arising from current ARC discoveries (specify if you seek help/support in this process):

 (8) Community engagement: Please described past or planned activity related to Community Engagement, if relevant to your ARC.